 Is this combination right for you?
 The answer depends on your anatomy and physiology.
 Your surgeon may recommend doing a breast lift alongside breast augmentation if your breasts are positioned lower than is desired aesthetically.

 In this case, the surgeon will lift and reshape the breast tissue first, then address volume and size through the insertion of an implant.
-Alternatively, Dr. Cat can use your own fat cells (a procedure called autologous fat transfer) instead of an implant to add fullness and volume.
-For the best possible result, the breast lift and fat transfer are done seperately.
+Alternatively, Dr. Cat can use your own fat cells (autologous fat transfer) instead of an implant to add fullness and volume.
+For the best possible result, the breast lift and fat transfer are done separately.

 The Consultation Process: Breast Implant Vs. Lift